Technology

 Chromebook Testing Quick Answers

-Chromebooks with USB chargers should be able to go to ChromeOS version 118.
+Chromebooks with USB chargers should be able to update to at least ChromeOS version 125.

 You might "sneak by" with ChromeOS versions lower than these, or you might experience problems.
 This is the version of Chrome OS that the vendors say they need.